ssmagula/ssmagula.github.io/profile.md

                         <div class="timeline-panel">
                             <div class="timeline-heading">
                                 <h4>Today</h4>
-                                <h4 class="subheading">Product management and product design</h4>
+                                <h4 class="subheading">Product management</h4>
                             </div>
                             <div class="timeline-body">
-                                <p class="text-muted">For over fifteen years I've been product managing and designing software for companies large and small.
-At <cite>The Economist</cite> I was introduced to scrum and agile by Rob Purdie and Emannuel Szabados, and have been an advocate of these techniques ever since.</p>
+                                <p class="text-muted">Today I am proud to work as a senior staff product manager at Mozilla, where I am helping to create Tab Groups, Smart Tab Groups, and other productivity improvements for the Firefox browser, used by hundreds of millions of people around the world.
+For over twenty years I've been developing, managing, defining, designing, and helping teams reach better outcomes at companies like The Economist, Bloomberg, and Google.</p>
                             </div>
                         </div>
                     </li>